Advertisement

 Additional Notes

-Head of household must be at least 18 years of age or an emancipated minor.
-Family income must be within HUD limits, and all adult members must pass a criminal background check.
-Only one application per household will be accepted.
+The Housing Authority of the City of Hartford has an open waiting list for Public Housing.
+Applicants must qualify as an individual or family, the head of household must be at least 18 years of age or an emancipated minor, and annual income must not exceed HUD limits at admission.
+All adult family members must pass a criminal background check, and only one application per family is accepted.

 Other Programs